Re Import Of Rejected Goods Notification & Procedures

 After GST, there is 3 notification used in the re-import.

-Notification No. 45/2017 – Customs:- This Notification will apply on those shipments which exported on or after the 01st day of July 2017.
+Notification No. 45/2017 – Customs:- This Notification will apply to those shipments exported on or after the 01st day of July 2017.

 Notification No. 47/2017 – Customs:- This notification shall apply to re-imported goods which had been exported-